Seán Mac Stíofáin: Later life

 After he was sidelined, Mac Stíofáin began working as a distribution manager and part-time columnist with the Sinn Féin newspaper, An Phoblacht, in the late 1970s.
-He resigned from the party in 1982 after a disagreement about strategy at the Ard Fheis, when a majority opposed the Éire Nua policy, which envisaged the setting up of regional governments in each of the traditional four Provinces of Ireland.
+He resigned from the party in November 1981 after a disagreement about strategy at the Ard Fheis, when a majority opposed the Éire Nua policy, which envisaged the setting up of regional governments in each of the traditional four Provinces of Ireland.

-In the late 1970s he met with representatives from the Army Council of the Irish National Liberation Army who were interested in him becoming Chief of Staff of that movement, but nothing ever came from the meetings.
+In the late 1970s he met with representatives from the Army Council of the Irish National Liberation Army who were interested in him becoming Chief of Staff of that movement, and, according to later accounts, he himself put his own name forward for the role, though nothing ever came from the meetings.

 In March 1983, Mac Stíofáin appealed to the IRA to declare a ceasefire.
+In a 1998 interview, he said he had urged the IRA leadership some years earlier to suspend its offensive campaign and change tactics, well before the organisation's eventual ceasefire in 1994.

 In the 1980s and 1990s, Mac Stíofáin became active in the Irish-language organisation Conradh na Gaeilge.
 At that organisation's centenary celebration held in Dublin's O'Connell Street in 1993, he was a guest of honour on the platform.
 He remained a member of the standing committee (Coiste Gnó) of Conradh na Gaeilge until his death.
 He lived in the Meath Gaeltacht.
 Visitors to his home were greeted at the front door with a mat saying Labhair Gaeilge Anseo ("Speak Irish here").
+He believed a united Ireland should actively promote the Irish language through the mass media, and favoured the expansion of the Gaeltacht through state aid, an ambition one commentator characterised as an unrealistic wish to see Gaelic become the sole language of a unitary state.
+On social matters he held conservative religious views, opposing divorce and describing artificial contraception as a matter of individual conscience rather than law, while supporting the establishment of family planning clinics to advise young married couples.
+He also believed the Catholic Church should retain a significant role in education in a united Ireland, while suggesting equivalent facilities be extended to non-Catholic families.